Summer Detox: Signs You Need It & Best Practices

 What’s worse is when those signs of heat are unseen, diving deep into the body and getting stored there for future disruption.

 What you do now affects how your dryness and vision will be in autumn, how your immunity will be in winter, and the aggravations like hay fever that show up in spring.

-So for many people, end of summer is a critical time to do some prevention, and follow at least a mild cleanse to reduce heat and dryness.
+So for many people, the end of summer is a critical time to do some prevention and follow at least a mild cleanse to reduce heat and dryness.

 Make space for your self-care practices.

 Give them a super-cozy and nourishing feel.
 Plan some time to do self-massage and steam baths.
 Get in touch with your touch sensory experience.
 Listen to what your tissues are asking for in this moment, and this phase of life.
 When you cleanse, you can more easily understand the potential for change present in your body.
 Practice directing curiosity & patience towards your body as unexpected or unusual symptoms come to the surface.
 Achieve a deeper level of acceptance of your body.
 See how you respond with attuned sleep, deeper rest, inner stillness, and a natural hunger that returns.